-• Goal: Understanding the impact of lengthy transmission outages and how they can affect economic dispatch and system reliability requires sufficient notification for reviewing multiple potential outage periods.
+Goal: Understanding the impact of lengthy transmission outages and how they can affect economic dispatch and system reliability requires sufficient notification for reviewing multiple potential outage periods.
 The judicious scheduling of these outages provides the outage-coordination process with ample time to analyze overall system impacts.
-This goal focuses on outages for transmission lines ≥200 kV, for a duration ≥5 days.
-The target was that at least 98% of these outages were submitted at least 30 days before the scheduled outage date, excluding all unplanned outage requests.
+This "FERC metric" goal focuses on outages for transmission lines \geq 200 kV, for a duration at least five days.
+The target was that at least 98% of the planned outages were submitted at least 30 days before the scheduled outage date.

-Result: The result for this goal in 2015 was that 98% of all outage requests for lines \geq 200 kV for a duration \geq 5 days, excluding all forced and emergency outage requests, were submitted 30 days or more before the scheduled outage date.
-Figure 2-4 shows these results with a comparison to the total percentage for 2014.
+Result: The result for this goal in 2018 was that 100% of all planned outage requests for lines \geq 200 kV, for a duration of at least five days, were submitted 30 days or more before the scheduled outage date.
+Figure 2-55 shows these results with a comparison to the total percentage for 2017.

-Figure 2-4: 2015 monthly and year-to-date percentages for the total outage requests for \geq 200 kV lines for \geq 5 days, excluding all forced and emergency outage requests, submitted 30 days or more before the scheduled outage date, and a comparison with the total for 2014.
+Figure 2-5: Total outage requests for >200 kV lines for at least five days, excluding all forced and emergency outage requests, submitted 30 days or more before the scheduled outage date in 2018.